 Cari not only teaches vocal classes, but also artist development and new business mentoring.
 As such an accomplished coach, her expertise does not come cheap.
 An hour-long class costs $325 and her 3-month vocal mastery program goes for $2700.
 She also has several e-learning courses.

 There are basically three factors you want to consider when choosing a vocal coach.

 - Credentials — Who is the instructor and what qualifies them to be teaching others how to sing?
 Do your research and make sure to read testimonials from previous and current students.

 - Style — What are the instructor’s singing and teaching style?
 Make sure they match with your needs and your learning style.

-- Cost — How much are the lessons?
+- Cost — How much are the classes?
 Of course you expect to pay more for famous teachers, but is it worth it?
 There is no easy answer here.
 It just depends what you are looking for.

 - Availability — Is the instructor available at the same times as you?
 This is less of an issue with online classes, but is still something you need to consider.

 If you can afford them and if you live in an area that has good vocal coaches, this is the best and fastest way to improve.
 One-on-one instruction gives you instant feedback so that you can address any problems immediately.
 A good teacher is also able to create a lesson plan tailored to your individual level and learning style and they usually end up becoming close friends, i.e. someone for whom you buy a gift every Chrstmas.
 For factors to consider in selecting a teacher, see the previous section.
 They are the same.